Metrink/croquet/src/site/sphinx/003-user-manual.md

 ## Adding Guice Modules

 Guice is weaved throughout Croquet.
-There are very few things that are instanciated inside of Croquet without using Guice, and this should be carried through your application as well.
+There are very few things that are instantiated inside of Croquet without using Guice, and this should be carried through your application as well.
 With Croquet, Guice constructs every page of your application.
 This means you can **and should** inject all dependencies into the constructor of each page.

 > Note: Avoid field injection at all costs!
 It makes things **MUCH** harder to unit test.
 With Croquet, Guice is constructing every page, so there is no reason to use field injection.
-(See exceptions in the Overrview section.)
+(See exceptions in the Overview section.)

-Croquet will **only** accpect two types of page constructors:
+Croquet will **only** accept two types of page constructors:

 1. Constructors with only dependencies that are ``@Injected``.
 2. Constructors with dependencies that are ``@Injected`` and a ``PageParameters`` parameter.

 Because of this, parameters that must be passed from page-to-page should be done via parameters (with the exception of sensitive information).
-This not only makes your application easier to bookmark (all the needed parameters for a page are in the URL), but it also severly reduces the size of the session, reducing the overall memory of your application.
+This not only makes your application easier to bookmark (all the needed parameters for a page are in the URL), but it also severely reduces the size of the session, reducing the overall memory of your application.
 This does come at the cost of having to strictly verify all page parameters as they might have been changed/set by a malicious users.
-We think the tradeoff is worth it which is why passing objects to pages in Croquet is prohibited.
+We think the trade-off is worth it which is why passing objects to pages in Croquet is prohibited.

 > Note: You can always store objects in the session; however, this comes at a larger memory cost.